kredar/kredar.github.io/_pages/home.md

 # Hi there, I'm Art Kreimer 👋

 I build products and solve problems using AI/ML.
-Currently serving as a Product Lead, Data & AI at Scotiabank Canada, focusing on the development of AI-powered features for Scotia digital applications.
+Currently, I’m the Director of Product Management at Guidepoint, leading the development of AI-driven solutions for the expert network industry.

-Beyond my primary role, I enjoy sharing my experience and assisting fellow product managers in expanding their knowledge and honing their skills.
+Beyond my primary role, I enjoy sharing my experience and helping fellow product managers expand their knowledge and refine their skills.

-Want to know more about me?
-Chat with my personal [ResumeGPT ChatBot](https://www.artkreimer.com/resume/) or reach out and follow me on [LinkedIn](https://www.linkedin.com/in/artkreimer/).
+Want to know more?
+Chat with my personal [ResumeGPT ChatBot](https://www.artkreimer.com/resume/) or connect with me on [LinkedIn](https://www.linkedin.com/in/artkreimer/).
 <!-- <br style="clear:both" />    -->
 ## Featured Post
 {% include feature_row id="feature_row0" type="left"  %}